The Pacific Theater Island Hopping Campaigns: How the Allies Leapfrogged to Victory

 A map of the Pacific theater with arrows representing island hopping campaigns

-By skipping heavily defended islands, Allied forces conserved resources and isolated Japanese garrisons.
+By skipping over heavily defended islands, Allied forces conserved resources and isolated Japanese positions, which allowed for a swifter advance towards the Japanese homeland.

 Can you list the major battles in the Pacific Island campaigns in chronological order?

-Some key battles in the island-hopping campaign included:
+Key battles in the island-hopping campaign included:

 1. Guadalcanal (1942-1943)